lintangdigdoyo/animepedia/EXPLANATION.md

 To improve the user experience this app implements slider pagination, which provides a visually appealing way for users to navigate through the list of anime.
 This slider pagination only fetches the required data, making the app fast and efficient.

 ## Caching
-This app takes advantage of the React Query's powerful caching mechanism.
+This app takes advantage of the React Query's caching mechanism.
 It reduces the need for subsequent requests to the server for the same data.
 This results in a faster and more efficient app, as well as an improved user experience as the app does not need to wait for data to be fetched from the server each time the user navigates.

 The use of React Query caching also means that when a user searches for an anime, the app will not make a request for the same input again.
 Instead, it will retrieve the data from the cache.